arn897/Retail-price-Optimization-using-python-and-ML/README.md

 This project demonstrates how to use **Machine Learning** to optimize retail product pricing by analyzing historical data, exploring pricing trends, comparing with competitors, and predicting ideal prices to **maximize profit and maintain competitiveness**.

+> 🚀 **This project is deployed and live!**
+> Access the interactive dashboard here: [Live App](https://retail-price-optimization-using-python-and-ml-jszjbazyblfvu2re.streamlit.app/)

 ---

 ## 📌 Objective